Chapter 4

 Husband/Wife/Alimony payment to former spouse | |

-Education fees (Individual) (i) Other than a degree at Masters or Doctorate level for acquiring law, accounting, Islamic financing, technical, vocational, industrial, scientific or technological skills of qualification; (ii) Degree at Masters or Doctorate level for acquiring any skills or qualifications | |
+Education fees (Individual) (i) Other than a degree at Masters or Doctorate level for acquiring law, accounting, Islamic financing, technical, vocational, industrial, scientific or technological skills of qualification; (ii) Degree at Masters or Doctorate level for acquiring any skills or qualifications (iii) Course of study undertaken for the purpose of upskilling or self-enhancement (Restricted to RM2,000) | |

 Medical expenses for serious diseases for self, spouse or child (including vaccination expenses up to RM1,000) | |

-Complete medical examination for self, spouse or child including Covid-19 screening (up to RM1,000) | |
+Vaccination for self, spouse and child (up to RM1,000) | |

 Fertility or IVF treatments | |

-Lifestyle: (i) Purchase of books, journals, magazine, printed newspaper and other similar publications (except banned reading materials) for self, spouse or child; (ii) Purchase of a personal computer, smartphone or tablet for self, spouse or child; (iii) Purchase of sports equipment for any sports activity as defined under the Sports Development Act 1997 (excluding motorised two-wheel bicycles) and gym memberships for self, spouse or child; and (iv) Payment of monthly bill for internet subscription (under taxpayer name) | |
+Lifestyle reliefs: (i) Purchase or subscription of books, journals, magazine, printed newspaper and other similar publications (except banned reading materials) for self, spouse or child; (ii) Purchase of a personal computer, smartphone or tablet for self, spouse or child; (iii) Purchase of sports equipment for any sports activity as defined under the Sports Development Act 1997 (excluding motorised two-wheel bicycles) and gym memberships for self, spouse or child; and (iv) Payment of monthly bill for internet subscription (under taxpayer name) | |

 Purchase of breastfeeding equipment (claim allowed once every 2 years) | |